-Arriving at university for the first time can be so overwhelming, but don't worry as there will be plenty of staff and students around during Welcome Week to help you get settled in and find your feet - you'll soon get your bearings and discover where everything you need is located.
-A few days in and you'll soon find the fastest way from halls to your first lecture so you can have that extra few minutes in bed!
+Arriving at university for the first time can be so overwhelming, but don't worry as there will be plenty of help during Welcome Week to help you get settled in and find your feet - you'll soon get your bearings and discover where everything you need is located both online and offline.

 Download a copy of our campus maps below so you know where you are heading when you arrive: